clewisdavis/The-Joy-of-React/course-notes.md

 - How would you tweak our greeting component to take a person's name?
 - How do you funnel data into a component.
 Similar to giving data to and HTML element `<div id="some-div">Hello</div>`, passing `some-div` to that HTML element.
-- You do the same thing, when it comes to React compoennts, `<FriendlyGreeting name="chris" />`
+- You do the same thing, when it comes to React components, `<FriendlyGreeting name="chris" />`
 - So what React does, as it's rendering, it collects all the data you specified, and calling the Component with that data.
 - It does this through the props, which becomes an object.